nikoshet/noobchain/README.md

 ### Licence

-css used is under the MIT License and can be found here: [darkly](https://bootswatch.com/darkly/)
+The css code used is under the MIT License and can be found here: [darkly](https://bootswatch.com/darkly/).

+The logo of the web interface is based on Bitcoin logo, and can be found [here](https://bitcoin.org/en/).

 Nick Nikitas, Dimitris Zografakis, Dimitris Lambrakis.